rkreg/test/This is my document.md

-This is my document
+This is our document

 There are many important things in this document.

-I want to keep track of all of the things, and know hwne thing s have changed
+I want to keep track of all of the things, and know when things have changed

-Even if the things are small
+Even if the things are *tiny*